SherbyRobotics/racecar/images/README.md

     $ cd ~/catkin_ws
     $ catkin_make
     ```
-    but the pre-built image as an old git history causing this error: "fatal: refusing to merge unrelated histories" because of a rebase, do this instead:
-    ```bash
-    $ cd ~/catkin_ws/src/racecar
-    $ git reset --hard origin/master
-    $ cd ~/catkin_ws
-    $ catkin_make
-    ```

     * Note to have Internet on the RaceCar: disconnect from the Hotspot connection and select your preferred Wi-Fi network.
 To do so remotely, use VNC with the Ethernet connection, then change the Wi-Fi network.

 # Virtual Machine